firstname.lastname@example.org | email@example.com | @okiewhaler

 M. S. Leslie, F. I. Archer, P. A. Morin.
 Genetic inference of population structure in spinner (Stenella longirostris) and spotted dolphins (S. attenuata) from the eastern tropical Pacific Ocean based on mitochondrial genomes and nuclear SNPs.
 In Review – Marine Mammal Science.

-H. C. ROSENBAUM, M. Mendez, F. Kershaw, C. Pomilla, M.S.
-Leslie, K. findlay, p. best, t. collins et al. Population structure of humpback whales throughout the Southern Hemisphere and the Arabian Sea.
-In Review – Biological Conservation
+20. H. C. ROSENBAUM, F. Kershaw, M. Mendez, C. Pomilla, M.S.
+Leslie, K. findlay, p. best, t. collins et al. First circumglobal assessment of southern hemisphere humpback whale mitochondrial genetic variation at multiple scales and implications for management.
+Accepted – Endangered species research - DIO: 10.3354/ESR00822 http://www.int-res.com/prepress/n00822.html

 I. Carvalho, J. C. Loo, T. Collins, C. Pomilla, J. Barendse, P. Best, R. Hersch, M. S. Leslie, M. Thornton, H. C. Rosenbaum.
 2010.
 Temprotal Patterns of Popilation Structure of Humpback Whales on the West Coast of Africa (B Stock).
 SC/62/SH8.
 Report to the International Whaling Commission.